CoCoSol007/simple-3D-renderer/README.md

-# simple-3d-renderer
+# Simple 3D Renderer

-It's a simple 3d rederer made with pygame and math
+This is a basic 3D renderer created using Pygame and math.

 ## Origin

-This project was a copy of an old project that I made in 2021 in 2 hours without internet.
-Also I know it is not perfect but if you have any idea please contact me.
+This project is a revised version of an earlier project I created in 2021.
+It was completed in just two hours without the use of the internet.
+If you have any ideas, please contact me.

-## View calcul mode
+## Calcul mode

-There are 2 type of calcul mode :
+The view has two modes:
 - PYTHAGORE (using pythagorean theorem)
-- THALES (using thales's theorem) (my favorite
+- THALES (using thales's theorem) (my favorite)

-to create a rendering with a specific mode you can write that:
+To create a rendering with a specific mode, use the following syntax:
 ```python
 # init with PYTHAGORE view
 renderer = Renderer(400, 400, ViewCamera.PYTHAGORE)